Code-Institute-Submissions/my-milestone-project/README.md

 1. suggestion for how to fix/improve the game

-body of tournaments - the body of tournaments page is for anyone that is interested in RLCS (Rocket League Championship Series) it should have a table that shows
+body of tournaments - the body of tournaments page is for anyone that is interested in RLCS (Rocket League Championship Series) it should have a table that shows:
 1. who will be playing
 1. the times and dates
 1. the kind of tournaments e.g.